Xetibo/ReSet-Doc/sections/literature.typ

 DBus.

 #subsection("Plugin System Variants")
-In this section different variants of plugin systems are discussed and compared.
+In this section, different variants of plugin systems are discussed and compared.

 #subsubsection("Interpreted Languages")
-Interpreted languages can be run on top of the original application in order to provide on the fly-expansion of functionality.
-In this case the included interpreter uses functions within the application when certain functions are called by the interpreted language.
+Interpreted languages can be run on top of the original application in order to provide on-the-fly expansion of functionality.
+In this case, the included interpreter uses functions within the application when certain functions are called by the interpreted language.

 #subsubsubsection("Error Handling")
-A big benefit with this system is the abstraction between the original application and the interpreted language.
-It allows the two parties to exist relatively independent of each other.
-This includes errors, which ensures that an error on the interpreted language does not lead to a full crash of the application.
+A big benefit of this system is the abstraction between the original application and the interpreted language.
+It allows the two parties to exist relatively independently of each other.
+This includes errors, which ensures that an error in the interpreted language does not lead to a full crash of the application.

-As an example, browsers use the same independent error handling for webpages, hence when a webpage encounters issues, the browser itself is still usable.
+As an example, browsers use the same independent error handling for web pages, hence when a webpage encounters issues, the browser itself is still usable.

 #subsubsubsection("Language Requirements")

 #subsubsubsection("Architecture")
-in @interpreted_languages_plugin the architecture of a plugin system with interpreted languages is visualized.
+in @interpreted_languages_plugin the architecture of a plugin system with interpreted languages are visualized.
 #align(
   center, [#figure(
       img("interpreted_languages.svg", width: 100%, extension: "files"), caption: [Architecture of a potential interpreted plugin system.],